FChia11/gradstudent/content/publication/labelling/index.md

 publication: Conference slides
 publication_short: Conference slides

-#Summary for listing and research engines.
-abstract:  I study the impact of the UK voluntary front-of-pack nutritional labelling (FOPNL) system on e-grocery consumer ratings and reviews.
+abstract: I study the impact of the UK voluntary front-of-pack nutritional labelling system on e-grocery consumer ratings and reviews.
 Using data from Tesco’s online platform, I first transform reviews into real-valued vectors to cluster similar products into thematic classes.
 I exploit this representation to assess whether higher ratings and reviews positively correlate to healthier food bundles (i.e. lowest scoring in terms of percentage reference intakes [\%RIs]).
-To improve the quality of pre-purchase information disclosure, I then train an e-consumer-reviewer (*agent*) to control the rating level.
+To improve the quality of pre-purchase information disclosure, I then train an *agent* to control the rating level.
 I provide evidence that the trained agent can converge to an optimal review level according to the FOPL system.
 I discuss how reviewers can improve consumer welfare and provide ratings compatible with nutritional labelling.
-Finally, I raise limitations and ethical concerns related to this research.

 tags: []